 During inter-clan conflict, members of Sungusungu could also be active participants in the violence as agreed by 102 (24.9%) of the community members.
-At the first level, the Sungusungu arm of the indigenous institution could easily mutate and be part of the warriors in case of need or as directed by the Iritongo and Inchama who were considered the top leadership of the clan.
+At the first level, the Sungusungu arm of the indigenous institution could easily mutate and be part of the warriors in case of need or as directed by the Iritongo and Inchama.
 As such they could be accomplices in conflict.
 At another level, just like the Ihama, Sungusungu lacked strict governing structure and quite often they were accused of misusing their powers by punishing members of the community who were innocent of the alleged crimes.
-If such an erroneous punishment was meted on an innocent member of another clan, the clan would rise to revenge leading to conflict.
+If such an erroneous punishment was meted on an innocent member of another clan, the clan would rise to revenge leading to conflict leading to conflict.

-Conclusion and Recommendations
+Conclusion and recommendations Conclusion